irmb/virtualfluids/README.md

 ## Known Issues
-If CMake does not find CUDA_CUT_INCLUDE_DIR use and set the correct CUDA Pathes in gpu.cmake in the base directory in lines 35, 36.

-If you notice any problems on your platform, please report an gitea issue.
+If you notice any problems on your platform, please report an issue.

 ## Authors